timhul/ClassicSim/README.md

 Q: (not really a question) Nothing happens when I click "Click me!" / "Run Full Sim".

-A: Make sure you have equipped a mainhand weapon.
+A: Make sure you have equipped a mainhand weapon if a melee rotation is used, or a ranged weapon if a ranged rotation used.

 Q: How many iterations are being run?